mongodb/specifications/source/server-selection/server-selection-tests.rst

 Multi-threaded and async drivers MUST also implement the following prose test:

 1. Configure a sharded cluster with two mongoses.
+Use a 4.2.9 or newer server version.

 2. Enable the following failpoint against exactly one of the mongoses::